Alex-C-EE/PowerServo-AE/readme.md

 _WIP_
 Stay updated with the latest developments, tutorials, and community projects:

-Follow on Hackaday.io
+- Follow on Hackaday.io
-Join the discussion on Discord
+- Join the discussion on Discord
-Watch video tutorials and project demos on YouTube
+- Watch video tutorials and project demos on YouTube

 **Similar Projects (and source of inspiration)**

-Mechduino: Similar, but for Steppers specifically https://hackaday.io/project/11224-mechaduino
+Mechaduino: Similar, but for Steppers specifically https://hackaday.io/project/11224-mechaduino

-MotCTRL: Similar, but for Brushless speficially https://github.com/osannolik/MotCtrl
+MotCTRL: Similar, but for Brushless specifically https://github.com/osannolik/MotCtrl